-Children’s eyes are amazing.
-They bring the world to an eager child and facilitate development of many skills.
+A child’s eyes are amazing.
+They bring the world to an eager child and facilitate the development of many skills.
 The visual world influences posture and gait, fine motor development, letter recognition on to reading skills and many other areas.
-The importance of good vision cannot be over stated.
+The importance of good vision cannot be overstated.

 The Pediatric vision exam

 The vision exam for a child should include assessments not generally not performed on adults.
 Check out this post first to understand how we see up close.